HCLOpenBMC/documents/design/OCP_multi-host_OEM_implementation.md

 ## Requirements

-* BIC code should handles all the oem commands requests like firmware update of CPLD, VR, Bios etc.
-* BIC code should process all the oem commands.
+* Implementing firmware upgrade using oem commands.
-* BIC code should send the response back to the oem command requester.
-* New repository should be created for handling these BIC codes.
-* Support added for single and multi-host oem firmware update.
+* exposing dbus interface to communicate with other modules (need to decide)
+* updating progress and completion status in dbus interface

 ## Proposed Design